 HPE 424 - Student Teaching in Health Education (9)

 In this culminating field experience, candidates complete a teaching experience in an elementary and secondary school under the supervision of cooperating teachers and a college supervisor.
 This is a full-semester assignment.
+This is a Writing in the Discipline (WID) course.
 Graded S, U.

 Prerequisite: Concurrent enrollment in HPE 422, passing score(s) on Praxis, approved Preparing to Teach Portfolio and other Feinstein School of Education and Human Development admission and retention requirements.